leonidasyopan/github-user-batch-finder/readme.md

 ### Basic Usage
 1. Enter GitHub username(s) in the search field
 2. For multiple users, separate with commas: `octocat, torvalds, gaearon`
+3. **Optional**: Click "⚙️ API Configuration" to add a GitHub token for higher rate limits
-3. Click "Search" or press Enter
+4. Click "Search" or press Enter
-4. Click on any user card to visit their GitHub profile
+5. Click on any user card to visit their GitHub profile

+### GitHub Token Setup (Optional but Recommended)
+1. **Click "⚙️ API Configuration"** to expand the token section
+2. **Create a Personal Access Token** at [GitHub Settings](https://github.com/settings/tokens)
+   - No permissions/scopes needed - just create a basic token
+3. **Paste the token** in the password field
+4. **Enjoy 5,000 requests/hour** instead of 60 (83x more!)

 ### Examples
 ```bash